Example E-Tivities from the University of Limerick (Various Disciplines)

 Purpose: The purpose of this e-tivity is to identify the most appropriate media to use in your e-learning course.
 This e-tivity, which is worth 5% of your final grade, builds on earlier e-tivities and will feed into the remaining e-tivities in this module.
 This e-tivity will also inform your final EL6041 report (worth 60% of your final grade).

-NOTE: If students have any questions about this e-tivity, they should post them elsewhere in the discussion forum (not as a reply to this e-tivity).
-Please use a suitable posting title e.g. ‘Query about e-tivity 6’.
+NOTE: If students have any questions about this e-tivity, they should post them in the 'E-tivity 12 Queries' discussion forum (not as a reply to this e-tivity).

 Task: As a REPLY to this forum thread, identify the most appropriate media for your particular learning outcomes.
 Will it be instructor-led (with some e-learning i.e. blended) or will it be entirely computer- or web- based?
 Will there be a need for some live distance broadcast sessions and/or will you need to use podcasts or vodcasts?